-Diethood » Recipes » Dinner Recipes » Pork Recipes » Easy Stuffed Pork Chops Recipe
+Diethood » Recipes » Dinner Recipes » Pork Recipes » Stuffed Pork Chops

 Spinach and blue cheese stuffed pork chops.

-• Stir in baby spinach and cook for 1 minute.
-Stir in crumbled bleu/blue cheese and continue to cook for 1 more minute, or until cheese just starts to melt and spinach has wilted.
+2. Grab an oven-safe skillet, heat some oil, and add minced garlic.
+Stir in the spinach and cook for 1 minute.
+Stir in crumbled bleu cheese and continue to cook for 1 more minute, or until the cheese just starts to melt and spinach has wilted.
 Remove skillet from heat.

-• Remove from stovetop and place in the oven; bake for about 10 to 12 minutes, or until internal temperature of the pork chops reaches 145˚F. Use an instant read thermometer to check for doneness.
+5. Place the skillet in the oven for about 10 to 12 minutes, or until the internal temperature of the pork chops reaches 145˚F. Use an instant read thermometer to check for doneness.
 DO NOT overcook.
 Overcooked pork chops are tough and dry.

 Spinach and blue cheese stuffed pork chops in a skillet with cherry tomatoes.